corda/token-sdk/README.md

 # Corda Token SDK

+### !!!
+REMEMBER: THIS PROJECT IS OPEN SOURCE - THAT MEANS YOU CAN SUBMIT PULL REQUESTS TO ADD THE FUNCTIONALITY YOU NEED IF IT IS NOT CURRNETLY AVAILABLE. !!!

 ## What is the token SDK?

 The token SDK is a set of libraries which provide CorDapp developers